EUROPEAN BLUES CHALLENGE (EBC) GUIDELINES AND REGULATIONS

 - At least 50% of the members of the bands must have the nationality of and reside in the country they represent.

-- The name of the act or band and the names of all musicians and their instruments must be announced and the musicians must commit themselves to be present at the EBC, unless there is a force majeure cause preventing their participation.
+- The name of the act or band and the names of all musicians and their instruments must be announced and the musicians must commit themselves to be present during the entire duration of the EBC, unless there is a force majeure cause preventing their participation.

 - The participating musicians are allowed to perform in only one participating band or act.

-- All participating musicians must commit to pay for their own travel and accommodation costs at the host city and be available to perform either on the first or on the second day of the EBC.
+- All participating musicians must commit to pay for their own travel and accommodation costs at the host city and be available to perform either on the first, the second or the third day of the EBC.
 Participating countries are free to find subsidies to provide funding support for their bands.
 The EBU Board can provide assistance upon request in such funding enquiries.